 No. In order to be included you must purchase your energy directly from the utility company; in other words, if you have already contracted with an alternative generation supplier, you may not be eligible.
 You must also be current on your utility bill payments.
 PIPP customers also do not qualify.

 Yes, however, your supplier may charge an early termination fee.
 All residents should check the terms and conditions of their current contract for more information.

 Energy aggregation has proven to reduce electric and/or natural gas rates for many communities in Ohio, including nearby Indian Hill and Symmes Township.
 The savings are achieved by negotiating a lower rate for energy than what an average utility account holder would otherwise pay without energy aggregation.

 There are no direct costs associated with the running of an energy aggregation program for the City.
 The chief cost to the City is staff time dedicated to fielding questions from residents about the program.

-No, we are not an authorized Webcheck location.
-Anyone may request a search of our records for criminal history.
+No, we are NOT an authorized Webcheck location.
+Anyone may request a search of our public records for any contacts with our department.
 However, this may not qualify as a "Background Check" for many employers.

 Yes.
 The "Loveland" on your mail refers to the 45140 zip code used by the United States Postal Service.
 This boundary does not relate to the municipal corporation limits.
 The City of Loveland is approximately 5 square miles with 13,000 residents.
 The 45140 "Loveland" zip code is approximately 45 square miles with 53,000 residents.
 Some of our services are available for Loveland residents only.